zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ## Overview

 {% hint style="info" %}
-Refer to [this notebook](../advanced_examples/LoraMLP.ipynb) to see the tutorial about applying FHE LORA fine-tuning to a small neural network.
+Refer to [this notebook](../advanced_examples/LoraMLP.ipynb) to see the tutorial about applying FHE LoRA fine-tuning to a small neural network.
 {% endhint %}

-Concrete ML supports LORA, a parameter efficient fine-tuning (PEFT) approach, in the [hybrid model](../guides/hybrid-models.md) paradigm.
-LORA adds adapters, which contain a low number of fine-tunable weights, to the linear layers in an original model.
+Concrete ML supports LoRA, a parameter-efficient fine-tuning (PEFT) approach, in the [hybrid model](../guides/hybrid-models.md) paradigm.
+LoRA adds adapter layers, which contain a small number of trainable parameters, to the linear layers of a base model.

-In this setup, Concrete ML outsources the forward and backward passes of the model's original logic to one or more remote servers.
-Meanwhile, the forward and backward passes over the LORA weights, the loss computation and the weight updates are performed by the client side.
-As the number of LORA weights is low, this does not significantly increase the computational load for the model training client machine.
-For large LLMs, over 99% of the model's weights can be outsourced.
+In this setup, Concrete ML outsources the computationally intensive parts of forward and backward passes for large models to one or more remote servers.
+The training client machine only handles the LoRA-adapter forward/backward passes, loss computation, and adapter weight updates.
+Since the LoRA adapters are small, this additional computation on the client side is minimal.
+For large LLMs, over 99% of the model's weights can remain outsourced.

 The main benefit of hybrid-model LORA training is outsourcing the computation of linear layers, which are typically large in LLMs.
 These layers require substantial hardware for inference and gradient computation.
 By securely outsourcing this work, Concrete ML removes the memory bottleneck that previously limited such operations.

 ## Usage

-Concrete ML integrates with the [`peft` package](https://huggingface.co/docs/peft/index), which adds LORA layer adapters to a model's linear layers.
-Here are the steps to convert a model to hybrid FHE LORA training.
+Concrete ML integrates with the [`peft` package](https://huggingface.co/docs/peft/index) to add LoRA adapters to a model's linear layers.
+Below are the steps to convert a model into a hybrid FHE LoRA training setup.

-### 1. Apply the `peft` LORA layers
+### 1. Apply the `peft` LoRA layers

 The `LoraConfig` class from the `peft` package contains the various LORA parameters.
 You can specify which layers have LORA adapters through the `target_modules` argument.
 For a detailed reference of the various configuration options, refer to the